josephjkuang/FashionSys/README.md

 - **clothing-classifier**: Directory to classify clothing apparel
 - **color-classifier**: Directory to retrieve color palette of clothing
 - **pattern-classifier**: Directory to classify patterns on clothing
+- **pattern-predictory**: Directory to make API request to get weather predictions

 ## Technologies